acgaudette/txtquad/README.md

   define INP_KEYS for keyboard + mouse press/hold/release polling macros,
   INP_TEXT for a text entry callback, and/or INP_MOUSE for a mouse position callback
+  - Input support is compiled into the binary by default (see ./build.ninja) using these defines
 - You will also need the glfw header as a dev dependency
 - See ./inp.h and ./examples for API usage
+  - You _must_ implement inp_ev_text()
+    if libtxtquad is compiled with INP_TEXT,
+    and/or inp_ev_mouse()
+    if libtxtquad is compiled with INP_MOUSE,
+    otherwise the lib will panic.